 Trileptal can be used by adults and children at least four years old.
 However, some age-related considerations apply:

-Children may be more sensitive to the side effects of Trileptal, such as drowsiness, dizziness, nausea, vomiting, rash, and low sodium levels.
+- Children may be more sensitive to the side effects of Trileptal

-Children may also require lower dosages than adults based on weight and age.
-Your doctor will determine the best dosage for your child based on their condition and response to treatment.
+- Children may also require lower dosages than adults based on weight and age.
+The doctor decides the dosage based on the condition and response to treatment.

-Older adults may be more prone to the side effects of Trileptal, such as drowsiness, dizziness, confusion, falls, low sodium levels, and kidney problems.
+- Older adults may be more prone to the side effects of Trileptal same as children.

 FAQs About Trileptal (Oxcarbazepine) for Bipolar Disorder